اصلاح ژنتیک انسان از منظر عقلگرایی کانت

 • Seyyed Mohammad Sadegh Tabatabaei 3

-1 phD student of private law, Department of Law, Faculty of Administrative Sciences and Economics, Isfahan University, Isfahan, Iran.
+1 phD student of private law, Department of Law, Faculty of Administrative Sciences and Economics, University of Isfahan, Isfahan, Iran.

 2 Associate Professor, Department of Law, Faculty of Administrative Sciences and Economics, University of Isfahan, Isfahan, Iran.